benhpoh/toy-robot/README.md

     - Robot needs to know what the table dimension is.
     - Does robot need to be placed upon initialization?
 No. It can be issued commands (that will be ignored) before being placed.
     - Init with table boundaries, then reference the table boundary when being placed or moved.
+- Robot now knows PLACE method.
+Should have some unit tests on ROBOT class

 ---
 ## Build Log